 Feeling a little woozy after overindulging at your holiday party last night?
 Hey, how were you supposed to realize that punch had rum in it?
+How did you end up in that Instagram Story?
 Whatever your excuse, you’re feeling pretty damn crappy this morning.
 So let Zeel give you some advice so you can bounce back in style, or at least with some minimal level of functionality.

 Why does a hangover feel so bad?

 If it makes you feel better (though it probably won’t), scientists don’t exactly know why we get hangovers, though dehydration, sleep deprivation, hormonal disruption, and changes in metabolism are all known contributors.
 Of course, the best known reason for a hangover is over-consumption of alcoholic beverages!

 No matter what the cause, you likely know the symptoms of a hangover: a pounding headache, sensitivity to sound, achiness, and exhaustion.

 So how do you cope, especially if it’s a work day?